mengru-zhang-2357/Assignment4_ShinyApp/README.md

 -	**Demographic and Health Surveys (DHS) Program:** Contains household-level data on time to obtain drinking water, the primary person responsible for water collection, and women’s experiences of physical violence.

 ## Setup and Required Packages
-To reproduce the analysis, install and load the following R package:
+To reproduce the analysis, install and load the following R packages:

 ```r
 library(shiny)       # for shiny